michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 	cd ModeTask
 	mkdir Tutorial

 We will run all scripts from the MODE-TASK directory.
-Move the trajectory (md_01_noWAT.xtc) and topology file (complex.pdb) in to the Tutorial directory.
+Move the trajectory (md_01_noWAT.xtc) and topology file (complex.pdb) into the Tutorial directory.

 **3. Running PCA**